OSInside/kiwi/doc/source/commands/system_build.rst

   - **{signing_keys}**

-    List of signing_keys enclosed in curly brackets and delimited by a colon
+    List of signing_keys enclosed in curly brackets and delimited by semicolon.
+The reference to a signing key must be provided as URI format

   - **components**